mlab817/faqs/src/bureau-of-animal-industry/what-is-the-current-status-and-situation-of-other-economically-important-diseases-such-as-foot-and-m.md

 ---
  title: What is the current status and situation of other Economically Important Diseases such as Foot-and-Mouth Disease (FMD)?

-tags: ["current","status","situation","economically","important","diseases","footandmouth","disease","fmd"]

  ---

-### Bureau of Animal Industry
+## Bureau of Animal Industry

-## What is the current status and situation of other Economically Important Diseases such as Foot-and-Mouth Disease (FMD)?
+# What is the current status and situation of other Economically Important Diseases such as Foot-and-Mouth Disease (FMD)?

  - Foot-and-Mouth Disease (FMD): The whole Philippines was declared by the OIE as FMD-free country without vaccination in May 2015.
 To date, there are no reports on suspected cases received.